The Young Bucks Appear On ‘Talk Is Jehrico’ Podcast, Reveal They Made More From Merchandise Than Wrestling

 While wrestling fans would love to see The Young Bucks sign with Vince McMahon, Matt Jackson said a WWE contract isn’t a priority.
 But like every good pro wrestling storyline, Matt left just enough doubt to keep the fans hoping and guessing.

-“It’s something we can’t answer because we don’t know the future”
+“It’s something we can’t answer because we don’t know the future.”